Old Church Slavonic: Basis

+Local influences (recensions)

+Over time, the language adopted more and more features from local Slavic vernaculars, producing different variants referred to as Recensions or Redactions.
+Modern convention differentiates between the earliest, classical form of the language, referred to as Old Church Slavonic, and later, vernacular-coloured forms, collectively designated as Church Slavonic.
+More specifically, Old Church Slavonic is exemplified by extant manuscripts written between the 9th and 11th century in Great Moravia and the First Bulgarian Empire.

 Great Moravia

 The language was standardized for the first time by the mission of the two apostles to Great Moravia from 863.
 The manuscripts of the Moravian recension are therefore the earliest dated of the OCS recensions.
-The recension takes its name from the Slavic state of Great Moravia which existed in Central Europe during the 9th century on the territory of today's eastern Czechia, northern Austria and western Slovakia.
+The recension takes its name from the Slavic state of Great Moravia which existed in Central Europe during the 9th century on the territory of today's Czech Republic, Slovakia, Hungary, northern Austria and southeastern Poland.

 Moravian recension

-This recension is exemplified by the Kiev Folia.
-Certain other linguistic characteristics include:
+This recension is exemplified by the Kiev Missal.
+Its linguistic characteristics include: